secure-endpoints/netidmgr/README.markdown

 4. Setting up the build environment
 ------------------------------------

 The build is invoked using `nmake` and the build environment is specified using environment variables.
 To ease the process of setting up the environment, use the provided `setupbuild.cmd` script from the `cmd.exe` prompt.

-The `setupbuild.cmd` script attempts to locate the Platform SDK that is installed (currently only looks for version 6.1 of the SDK) and attempts to run the SetEnv.Cmd script that is included in the Platform SDK.
+The `setupbuild.cmd` script attempts to locate the Platform SDK that is installed (currently only looks for version 6.1 and 7 of the SDK) and attempts to run the `SetEnv.Cmd` script that is included in the Platform SDK.
 All the arguments to `setupbuild.cmd` are passed to `SetEnv.Cmd`.
 So you can specifcy target CPU and buid type (/Release or /Debug) and target OS (/XP etc.) on the `setupbuild.cmd` command- line.